Hiring a summer nanny? Payroll and taxes, handled.See how →

 What you do: Give copies to your employee, upload Copy A to SSA's free BSO portal, and file Copy 1 with your state if required.

-We don't file on your behalf — but we eliminate the math, the box-by-box guesswork, and the deadline stress.
+We don't file on your behalf, but we eliminate the math and the box-by-box guesswork.

-Get started free → — free payment tracking, full payroll from $10/mo.
+Get started free → for free payment tracking, with full payroll from $10/mo.

 Learn more about our household employer payroll services.